Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 ### Input

 Authenticating with the management key requires two calls (send two APDUs).
 It will be a challenge-response process.
-The first call will take no input, the second will take in the response APDU from the first call, the management key, a Triple-DES object, and a random number generator.
+The first call will take the algorithm, the second will take in the response APDU from the first call, the management key, and the algorithm.

 ### Output